amine7777/katacoda-scenarios/ansible-1/step3.md

     - inventory
     - roles
     - group_vars/all
+    - roles/my_role
-    - roles/tasks
+    - roles/my_role/tasks
-    - roles/templates
+    - roles/my_role/templates
-    - roles/vars
+    - roles/my_role/vars
 </pre>

 let's execute the playbook again.

-`ansible-playbook -i inventory simple_playbook.yml`{{execute}}
+`ansible-playbook -i inventory_file simple_playbook.yml`{{execute}}

 `ls -la -F`{{execute}}

-Now that we have created an inventory folder we can move the *inventory_file* there.
+Now that we have created an inventory folder we can move the **inventory_file** there.

 `mv inventory_file inventory/`{{execute}}

-The *file* module could also create files by changing the state.
+The **file** module could also create files by changing the state.
+We are going to add yml files inside the folders to have an organized structure of the playbook.

 <pre class="file" data-target="clipboard">
 - name: Create folders